conkytom/DiscoverTV/README.md

 # DiscoverTV

-A TV show discovery app powered by Rails and TMDB
+This app uses Ruby on Rails and The Movie Database API to help you dicover television shows you will want to watch.